MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/wat.md

 'baz'
 ```

-Though is can only have strings as keys.
+Though it can only have strings as keys.

 ```javascript
 > x[4] = 'fizz'